Skip to main content

 It was surprisingly difficult to find books by famous novelists at several local bookstores.
 By chance, I stumbled across a small used bookstore that had an impressive collection of great works I've been wanting to read from authors like Mishima, Chekhov, and Hemingway—all at a low price.
 For now, I restricted myself to just three books, one of which is The Temple of Dawn by Yukio Mishima.

-This book is the third installment in Mishima's four-part epic The Sea of Fertility, intended to be some of his last published works before his abrupt death.
+This book is the third installment in Mishima's four-part epic, The Sea of Fertility, intended to be some of his last published works before his abrupt death.
 While I would have preferred to start from the beginning, this was the only volume available, and it proved to be an excellent choice.

 At just 330 pages, it’s much shorter than a typical Tolstoy novel.
 Surprisingly, the first few chapters read more like a travel guide, with the main character, Mr. Honda, traveling from Thailand to India and back to Japan.
 The detailed descriptions of the life and culture in these exotic locales renewed my desire for international travel, as these are all places on my bucket list.